 And it offers instant feedback on whether the answer was correct or not.
 By adding the number of acorns to the hundreds chart after each spin the kids can see right away what the correct answer should be.

 For additional reinforcement, you can have the kids write out the addition problems that they solve in a notebook.
 This will help you see if there are any issues that need practice.

 Plus, writing things down provides another way for kids to engage their minds and will help them to remember them more than simply reciting an answer.

-Then check out the great acorn & squirrel posts from the 2nd grade blogging team!
+Then check out these great acorn & squirrel activities!

 - Acorn Arrays for Building Number Facts